udonvo/udonvo.github.io/README.md

 ## About

 This is the source code for my personal site.

+## Directory Structure
+All code and assets in the `/docs` folder is configured to be deployed on each commit to the `main` branch.

 <!--
 The site is currently built using [Jekyll](https://jekyllrb.com/), using the [Phantom](https://github.com/jamigibbs/phantom) theme.
 -->